charlie-gallagher/cpu/notes/cpu_notes.md

 former prints the contents of RAM as hex values (a hex dump); the latter prints the contents of the input output section of memory as ASCII text.

+### Steps
+I've implemented the code above in C, with some extra bits for testing.
+Everything's working right at the moment, which is honestly really exciting.
+Now, I just need to write everything else that goes with the program.

+The good news is, I don't need to dynamically allocate any memory, since all sizes are known in advance.
+That's great.
+I still need to:

+- Read the file and write it to "memory" (ram array)
+- Decide on actual op-codes and implement each one
+  - And figure out the structure of this part of the program to boot

+I guess that's really it.
+Getting the instructions to work is a priority, followed by reading the file and parsing the command line with any options I want to add.
+Will I allow any options?
+One option should be to run an example program.

+First, op-codes, second, example, and third reading any file from the user.

+### Op-codes
+I've started a Google Sheet with all the instructions I want to support.
+See that for more information.
+As this develops I might incorporate more instructions, but I have 32 as it is, and that's a lotta switch statments.

 ---